BKMbigo/fund-a-school/README.md

 # Fund a school

+This project is currently incomplete and currently not actively being developed/maintained.
+Please refer to the projects mentioned below for complete or actively maintained projects.

 Had an idea to create a multiplatform(Android/Js) application to help in sourcing of funds for education in various parts of the world.